-From the current edition
+From the Winter 2016 edition

 Mark Ewart visits the studio of Allihies-based artist Rachel Parry who transforms natural matter into mesmerizing art.